phoenix1of1/FitGirl-monitor/README.md

 **<center><span style="font-size:24px;">FitGirl Monitor Tool</span></center>**

+**<span style="font-size:18px;">How do I install required packages?</span>** Ensure that you open a termainl, navigate to the folder containing the requirements.txt file and then run the following command: pip install -r requirements.txt

 **<span style="font-size:18px;">What is it?</span>**
 Simply put, it's a notification tool to alert a person when a repack has been made available.